 Like any professional services organization, GAO is only as good as the knowledge, skills, and abilities of its workforce.
 GAO analysts, auditors, economists, lawyers, and other professionals work to increase transparency and improve the economy, efficiency, and effectiveness of the federal government.

 GAO is an equal opportunity employer that strives to maintain a diverse workforce and an inclusive work environment.
-It is the policy of GAO to provide equal opportunity in employment for all persons (employees and applicants for employment) and to prohibit discrimination in the workplace because of race, color, religion, sex/gender, national origin, age (40 and over), disability, genetic information, sexual orientation or gender identity.
+It is the policy of GAO to provide equal opportunity in employment for all employees and applicants for employment and to prohibit discrimination in the workplace because of race, color, religion, sex (including pregnancy), national origin, age (40 and over), disability, genetic information, sexual orientation or gender identity.
 Hiring decisions are based solely on merit.
 We make it a priority to recruit top graduates, men and women who are committed to the ideals of good government.
 More than half of our staff have doctoral or master’s degrees from leading universities in such areas as public administration, public policy, law, business, computer science, accounting, economics, and the social sciences.

 Recognizing the importance of its people, GAO has created a progressive work environment that fosters valuing, respecting, and treating staff fairly—our people values.
 These people values are essential to successfully achieving our mission and making GAO a great place to work.
 Our staff has a strong voice in our operations and management.
 GAO’s non-supervisory analysts and specialists are represented in a collective bargaining agreement unit by the GAO Employees Organization, International Federation of Professional and Technical Engineers.
 We are also leaders in

 - helping employees balance work and personal lives through flexible work schedules,

 - investing in employees’ continuous learning through instructor-led and web-based training as well as on-the-job coaching,